mmadsen/lnraw/_posts/2013-06-24-ct-definitions.md

 ### CT Models ###

-Definition from my colloquium, that I adapted from William Harms's (2004) _Information and Meaning in Evolutionary Processes_:
+Definition from my colloquium, that I adapted from William Harms's  _Information and Meaning in Evolutionary Processes_ [@harms2004information]:

 >Cultural transmission models describe the dynamics of the distribution of acquired behavioral traits and artifacts, with an emphasis on the role that imitation and population structure plays in shaping this dynamics.